fabricematrat/ThreeCircles/README.md

 ```java
 git checkout step2_todo
 ```
-and search for TODO in files
+and search for TODO in grails-app/conf/Bootstrap.groovy

 ### In BootStrap.groovy
 - add several users